NateEag/how-i-code/content/dates-and-times.rst

 each user event's local timezone as part of the datetime, then the datetime itself stores the user's perception of when the event happened.

-Keep in mind, though, that if software needs to know the UTC equivalent of a local time, it should save the timezone offset from UTC alongside the timestamp, as some local times `cannot be unambiguously converted to UTC`_ without it.
+Remember, though, that if software needs the UTC equivalent of a local time, it should save the timezone's offset from UTC alongside the timestamp, as local times `cannot be unambiguously converted to UTC`_ without it.

 If a program's users value simplicity and ease of coordination over ease of use, you can spare them the need to think about multiple timezones by storing